niddelicious/ailicious/README.md

 You will need a client_id and client_secret to use the Twitch API, which is a requirement to run the chat integration of the bot.
 You can get these by creating a Twitch application here: https://dev.twitch.tv/console

 Once you have your credentials you will also need a Refresh Token.
 The simplest way to get one is to follow the instructions on the Twitch Token Generator website: https://twitchtokengenerator.com/

+This is not recommended for anything other than testing or development purposes.
+For production purposes you should set up a proper callback for getting tokens.

 # Settings